Steven Stayner: Kidnapping

-Parnell began calling the boy Dennis Gregory Parnell, retaining Stayner's real middle name and his real birth date when enrolling him in various schools over the next several years.
+Parnell began calling the boy "Dennis Gregory Parnell", retaining Stayner's real middle name and his real birth date when enrolling him in various schools over the next several years.
 Parnell passed himself off as Stayner's father, and the two moved frequently around California, living in locations including Santa Rosa and Comptche.
 Parnell allowed Stayner to begin drinking at a young age and to come and go virtually as he pleased.
-Parnell had also moved from one menial job to another, some of his work requiring travel and leaving Stayner unguarded, causing an adult Stayner to remark he could have easily used these absences as opportunities to flee, but was unaware how to summon help.
+As he frequently moved from one menial job to another, some of his work required travel and leaving Stayner unguarded.
+An adult Stayner later remarked that he could have easily used these absences as opportunities to flee, but was unaware how to summon help.

-One of the few positive aspects of Stayner's life with Parnell was the dog he had received as a gift from him, a Manchester Terrier that he named Queenie.
+Parnell gave Stayner a Manchester Terrier that he named Queenie.
 This dog had been given to Parnell by his mother, who was not aware of Stayner's existence during the period when he was being held by Parnell.

-For a period of eighteen months, a woman named Barbara Mathias lived with Parnell and Stayner.
-According to Stayner, Mathias, along with Parnell, raped him on nine occasions at the age of nine.
+For a period of 18 months, a woman named Barbara Mathias lived with Parnell and Stayner.
+According to Stayner, Mathias, along with Parnell, raped him on nine occasions at age 9.
 In 1975, on Parnell's instruction, Mathias tried to lure another young boy, who was in the Santa Rosa Boys' Club with Stayner, into Parnell's car.
 The attempt was unsuccessful.
 Mathias later claimed to have been completely unaware that "Dennis" had been kidnapped.